 Architects and engineers are selected based on a consideration of qualifications and subsequent negotiation of fees with top qualified firms.
-All A/E projects with fees anticipated above $200,000 are advertised in eMaryland Marketplace.
+Unique A/E projects or those with fees anticipated above $500,000 are advertised in eMaryland Marketplace.

-A/E firms for contracts in excess of $200,000 are selected by members of the General Professional Services Selection Board (GPSSB), who are appointed by the Governor from both the private and public sectors.
-Firms submitting expressions of interest must present their qualifications, which are evaluated and ranked by a qualification committee of DGS and using agency personnel.
-The GPSSB will then authorize a Negotiation Committee to negotiate a fair, competitive and reasonable fee with the most qualified firm.
-If unsuccessful within 30 days, the negotiations are terminated, and the committee begins negotiations with the next most qualified firm.
+A/E firms for contracts in excess of $500,000 or with unique features.
+Requests for Proposals (RFPs) are advertised on eMaryland Marketplace.
+Firms submitting their proposals, which are evaluated and ranked by a qualification committee of DGS and using agency personnel.
+The Qualification Committee negotiates a fair, competitive and reasonable fee with the most qualified firm.
+If unsuccessful, the negotiations are terminated, and the committee begins negotiations with the next most qualified firm.

-DGS often enters into indefinite quantity contracts with project design total values ranging from $25,000 to $200,000 with A/E firms to provide as needed services to the department.
-These firms are selected by procedures similar to the procedures established for projects with fees over $200,000, and are used on a rotating basis to handle smaller projects, studies, reviews and programs.
+DGS often enters into indefinite quantity contracts with project design total values under $500,000 with A/E firms to provide as needed services to the department.
+These firms are selected by procedures similar to the procedures established for projects with fees over $500,000, and are used on a rotating basis to handle smaller projects, studies, reviews and programs.
 These contracts are referred to as ‘On-Call’ Contracts, current contracts are linked under the ‘On Call Contract’ hyperlink on this website.